What does it mean?

 The caution at the start of an interview explains your rights during that interview.
 It is different from a police caution or a formal caution.

-A section of your local council, or local authority (LA), pays benefits such as Council Tax Benefit and Housing Benefit.
+A section of your local council, or local authority (LA), pays Council Tax Benefit and may pay Housing Benefit (until Universal credit has been fully rolled out to replace it).

 If the DWP/council decides to prosecute you, your case will go to court.
 Less serious cases go to the magistrates' court, but more serious ones to the crown court where the judge can sentence you to a stronger punishment if they decide you are guilty.